Clintonidahosa/R_projects/Glioblastoma.md

 div <- rev(brewer.pal(11, "RdBu")) # Red for up-regulation and blue for down-regulation display.brewer.pal(n=11, name = "RdBu")
 ```
-Heatmaps of Glioblastoma Dataset
+# Heatmaps of Glioblastoma Dataset
-Generate heatmaps of the glioblastoma dataset with different color palettes:

 Heatmap with Sequential Palette Coloring of Green
 ```
 heatmap.2(as.matrix(GBLM),